Not present in the United Kingdom

 Please note that TreeAlert and TreeCheck both require photographs to be uploaded.
 These should be clear, well-lit, close-up pictures of symptoms, and/or the caterpillars themselves.

 Alternatively, suspected sightings may be made directly to the relevant plant health authority.
-This is the preferred route for suspected sightings made on trade premises, such as nurseries, garden centre, ports and wood-processing mills.
+This is the preferred route for suspected sightings made on trade premises, such as nurseries, garden centres, ports and wood-processing mills.

 - In England and Wales, contact your local office of The Animal & Plant Health Agency's Plant Health & Seeds Inspectorate (PHSI), or the PHSI headquarters in York: tel: 01904 405138; e-mail: firstname.lastname@example.org; web: www.gov.uk/plant-health-controls.